How competing software, hardware and political ideology could accelerate existing divisions in humanity into the future

 Software and hardware ecosystems

-We already experience almost a technological xenophobia against people not using the same software platforms as us. iOS users are annoyed about other people whose texts don’t appear blue on iMessages.
+We already experience almost a technological xenophobia against people not using the same software platforms as us. iOS users are annoyed about other people who’s texts don’t appear blue on iMessages.
 The same goes for fast file transfers using AirDrop, where the alternative is to share it via WhatsApp at low resolution, or uploading it to a DropBox/Google Drive for the other person to download after sharing them a link somehow.
 Oh it’s a large video?
 Sorry, you’ll have to upgrade your file storage service to fit it in.
 Other third party file transfer apps would charge you money for the premium version which could actually work cross-platform.
 So the next best thing would be to share it via a Facebook or Messenger, right?
 Oh wait, the other person followed the #deletefacebook movement and now you’ll have to install and send it to them via SnapChat.
 And then suddenly, you’re playing with face swap…

 You then have to rock up to a work meeting that you’ve been invited to last minute, where you’re asked to present.
 Great.
 You hope the venue has an Mini DisplayPort cable instead of only HDMI to connect to your MacBook, or failing that, hope they have an Apple TV and not a Chromecast or those buggy WiFi-connected displays.
 Your iPhone’s also running out of battery so without a charger, you’re also hoping they have a spare Lightning Cable and not a USB-C.